 Ecclesiastical Insurance was founded in 1887 as a building fire office to protect Anglican churches and church buildings against the risk of fire.
 The brand now offers a range of insurance, including faith-specific services across Ireland, Canada and the UK.
-Ecclesiastical is owned by Allchurches Trust Ltd.
+Ecclesiastical is owned by Benefact Group Plc.

 For which criteria does Ecclesiastical perform poorly?

-Ecclesiastical’s Environmental Report was given a poor grade in our research.
-Despite the additional ethical information on its CSR page, the brand’s annual report only contains a brief summary of its environmental accomplishments; this is unacceptable from a firm of this scale, and it earns a bottom rating.
-The company receives a middle rating for its responsible investment policy as well; according to the Ecclesiastical CSR page and Allchurches annual report, the company strives to avoid investing in things like tobacco, alcohol, gambling, and weapons, however, there is no mention of fossil fuel investments, earning the brand a middle rating.
+Ecclesiastical’s Environmental Report was given a middle rating in our research.
+Despite the additional ethical information on its CSR page, due to only having carbon emissions targets without addressing other sustainability areas.
+The company receives a middle rating for its Responsible Investment Policy as well; according to the Ecclesiastical CSR page and Annual Report, the company strives to avoid investing in controversial industries but still requires improvement in this area.